yojoman/JS-wdio-cucumber/README.md

 Automated scenarios in JS for ProtonMail which include verifications of base use cases using Cucumber.

-Technologies: Node.js + WebdriverIO + Cucumber
+Technologies: Node.js + WebdriverIO + Cucumber + Chai

 Installing:
 1. npm init
 2. npm init wdio
 3. npm install chai

+Running:
-Running: use 'npm test' command.
+use 'npm test' command.